crossplane/upjet/README.md

 **NOTE**: Terrajet is in its very early stages.
 We expect many breaking changes in the coming weeks.
 Relying on it for production usage is not recommended yet.

+## Generating a New Provider Using Terrajet

+Please see [this guide](docs/generating-a-provider.md) for detailed steps on how to generate a Crossplane provider based on an existing Terraform provider.

 ## Report a Bug

 For filing bugs, suggesting improvements, or requesting new features, please